 - September 5th: Aresty RAs expected to begin supporting faculty research (5 hours per week)

-- September 28th: All RAs submit project plans (aka, Aresty Contracts).
+- September 29th: All RAs submit project plans.
 Please see the details below.

-- December 1st: Faculty mentors submit mid-year assessments via webform
+- December 4th: Faculty mentors submit mid-year assessments via Qualtrics

 - March 1st: RAs submit abstracts for the Symposium